 The results of this therapy can be well worthwhile in the group of patients who will not develop rapidly progressive liver metastases, but the overall outlook for life (prognosis in medical speak) remains suboptimal.

-For patients presenting with metastatic disease, the use of combination chemotherapy may provide partial regressions for some time and are reasonably well tolerated in patients without severe jaundice at the time of presentation and not too wasted by the disease.
+For patients presenting with metastatic disease, the use of combination chemotherapy (as discussed above: Folfirinox or Gemcitabine with Abraxane) may provide partial regressions for some time and are reasonably well tolerated in patients without severe jaundice at the time of presentation.

 Recently, it has been demonstrated that the tyrosine kinase inhibitor: erlotinib (tarceva) adds to the benefit of chemotherapy in advanced disease.